varnish/libvmod-tinykvm/docs/glossary.md

 * `ephemeral`

 An ephemeral VM is reset after each request concludes, regardless of reason.
 Ephemeral VMs are reset back to their initialized state, erasing all changes that happened during the request.
 A non-ephemeral VM will not be reset, which increases performance but without the security and stability guarantees of ephemeralness.
 If a non-ephemeral VM crashes, runs out of memory or times out, it will be reset.
 This can also be referred to as _per-request isolation_.
+If a working memory limit is set and it has been exceeded after the request concludes, a full reset will be executed which reduces memory down to the limit.
+The freed memory will be given back to the system.

 Default: Enabled

 * `ephemeral_keep_working_memory`

 Keep working memory when resetting the VM after a request completes.
 This is slower than the regular reset mechanism for _small programs_, however for bigger programs it scales much better.
 Enabling this also enables `ephemeral`.
+If a working memory limit is set and it has been exceeded after the request concludes, a full reset will be executed which reduces memory down to the limit.
+The freed memory will be given back to the system.

 Default: Disabled